shadowitcalculator.com

 Purpose

 Sets the organizational context and defines what is covered.
-Keep this to 2-3 sentences.
+Keep this to 2 to 3 sentences.
 Overly long scope definitions create loopholes and confusion.

 Template language